The Excel LOG10 Function

 |4||1.397940009|| 101.397940009 = 25; Therefore, Log10(25) = 1.397940009|

-Further examples of the Excel Log10 function are provided on the Microsoft Office website.
+For further examples of the Excel Log10 function, see the Microsoft Office website.

 Log10 Function Errors